TheSignPainter98/qr/README.md

 An ultra-simple QR-code generator.

 Tired of ‘free’ online services inexplicably needing access to personal data just to generate QR codes?
-Perplexed by websites gating access to a free standard behind a paywall?
+Perplexed by websites gating access to a free format behind a paywall?
 Enough of that, just do it locally with `qr`.

 # Usage

-Just run—
+Run—

 ```bash
 qr 'beepboop'
 ```

-And you will see a file called `qr.png` contianing a QR code with content `beepboop`.
+And you will see a file called `qr.png` containing a QR code with content `beepboop`.

 For more options, run—